Riddle: Two-legs, three-legs, and four-legs

 This type includes riddles along the lines of this German example:

 The conceit here is that Two-legs is a person, Three-legs is a three-legged stool, Four-legs is a dog, and One-leg is a ham hock.

-Cow-riddle
+Four Hang; Two Point the Way

-An example of the cow-riddle is given here in thirteenth-century Icelandic form:
+An example of Four Hang; Two Point the Way, to which the pre-eminent solution is 'cow' is given here in thirteenth-century Icelandic form:

 The cow has four teats, four legs, two horns, two back legs, and one tail.

 Featherless bird-riddle

 The featherless bird-riddle is best known in Central Europe.
 An English version is: